domonkosgyomorey/simple_os_template/README.md

 ## Description
 A little abstracted 32bit OS template with some function.

 This repo is help me to develop some custom OS stuff.
-Example a game or something.
+Example a game or something else.

 But I would like to expand this project a modular way, so I can put moduls what I need in a sertain project.

 _This repo is not an OS dev tutorial, just my personal experiace with this topic.
-If you want to learn more on these pls look the link below in the referencies section._
+If you want to learn more on these pls look the link below in the [referencies](#referencies) section._

-## Specification
+## Tested on these
 I wrote this OS on Linux (Debian)<br>
 My machine is x86_64<br>
 I was not tested on other OS or hardwares